akadouri/arielsartistry/source/_posts/greenlake.md

 {% box 1910%20olmstead%20plan.jpg "Fig 6.
 1910 Olmsted Plan" %}
 {% box 2314.jpg "Fig 7.
 1908 Grading Plan" %}

-Fig 6 shows the 1910 preliminary Olmstead brother’s plan to redesign the lake front and establish Ravenna Boulevard.
+Fig 6 shows the 1910 preliminary Olmstead Brothers' plan to redesign the lakefront and establish Ravenna Boulevard.
 This map shows two proposed lake boundaries, one much farther in with, what I think, is a road going through it and one farther out with no road.
 Comments on the map say residents protested the original boarder, a slightly smaller lake with a road dividing the lake and the play field.
 Today’s shoreline is very close to that revised shore line, and the play field does not have a road going through it.
 A parking lot has since been added to the area.
 The roads along the lake, Latona Ave, 4th Ave, Maple Leaf Place, 72nd, 71st, and Ravenna E are all still there today and can be seen in my hand drawn map of the area.

 *Note: It turns out that I initally looked at the map (Fig 7) wrong, north is not up in this map. this is actually a map of the of area north of woodlawn park, which on its side looked a lot like the study area. interestingly the lake also extended much further into the woodlawn park area and was filled up.*